seleniumQuery/seleniumQuery/README.md

 ####But there is more

 Explore the auto-complete.
-There are additional options to every browser, such as `.withCapabilities(DesiredCapabilities)` or some specific, such as `.withProfile(FirefoxProfile)` or `.withOptions(ChromeOptions)`.
+There are additional options to every driver, such as `.withCapabilities(DesiredCapabilities)` or some specific, such as `.withProfile(FirefoxProfile)` or `.withOptions(ChromeOptions)`.

 Finally, if you want to create the `WebDriver` yourself: